Treaty of Yandabo: Aftermath

-The treaty imposed a severe financial burden on the Burmese kingdom, and effectively left it crippled.
+The treaty imposed a severe financial burden on the Burmese kingdom and effectively left it crippled.
 The British terms in the negotiations were strongly influenced by the heavy cost in lives and money which the war had entailed.
-Some 40,000 British and Indians troops had been involved of whom 15,000 had been killed.
+Some 40,000 British and Indians troops had been involved, of whom 15,000 had been killed.
 The cost to British India's finances had been almost ruinous, amounting to approximately 13 million pounds sterling.
 The cost of war contributed to a severe economic crisis in India, which by 1833 had bankrupted the Bengal agency houses and cost the British East India Company its remaining privileges, including the monopoly of trade to China.

 Territories like Assam became a part of British India.
 For the Burmese, the treaty was a total humiliation and a long lasting financial burden.
 A whole generation of men had been wiped out in battle.
-The world that the Burmese knew, of conquest and martial pride, built on the back of impressive military success of the previous 75 years, had come crashing down.
-The Court of Ava could not come to terms with the loss of the territories, and made unsuccessful attempts to get them back.
-An invited British Resident in Ava was a daily reminder of humiliation of defeat.
+The world the Burmese knew, built on the back of the impressive military success of the previous 75 years, had come crashing down.
+The Court of Ava could not come to terms with the loss of the territories and made unsuccessful attempts to get them back.
+An invited British Resident in Ava was a daily reminder of the humiliation of defeat.

 More importantly, the burden of indemnity would leave the royal treasury bankrupt for years.
-The indemnity of one million pounds sterling would have been considered a colossal sum even in Europe of that time, and it became frightening when translated to Burmese kyat equivalent of 10 million.
+The indemnity of one million pounds sterling would have been considered a colossal sum even in Europe at the time, and it became frightening when translated into the Burmese kyat equivalent of 10 million.
 The cost of living of the average villager in Upper Burma in 1826 was one kyat per month.

 The treaty achieved its objective: Leave Burma crippled.
 Indeed, the British would make two more, much easier, wars against the now much weaker Burmese in 1852 and 1885, eventually annexing the entire country by 1885.